Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Discrimination for individualized treatment effects

 The 'observed' treatment effect is subsequently taken to be $O_{ij}=Y_i - Y_j$.
-Therefore, the c-for-benefit is a regular concordance statistic (c-statistic) as commonly applied in survival data \cite{harrell_evaluating_1982, harrell_regression_2015}, but applied to pairs of individuals that underwent different treatments.
+The c-for-benefit is an application of the c-statistic by Harrell \cite{harrell_evaluating_1982} as applied to predictions $\hat{\delta}_{ij}(\bm{x}_i, \bm{x}_j)$ and observations $O_{ij}$ from the matched pairs (further details on the derivation of Harrell's c are given in the Supplementary material \ref{app:history}).
 If the two (binary) outcomes in such a pair are discordant, then there supposedly is some evidence of a treatment effect (\textit{i.e.}, benefit or harm); conversely, there is no such evidence when the outcomes are concordant (\textit{i.e.}, the predicted treatment effect did not manifest as a difference in outcomes).
 The implicit assumption is that individual $i$ and $j$ are similar enough to serve as pseudo-observations of the unobserved potential outcomes.
-In the ideal case where $\bm{x}_i=\bm{x}_j$ this is indeed the case, but such perfect matches are unlikely to be available for multivariable prediction models.\footnote{Note that we here forgo the notion of including \textit{all} relevant covariates, since $\bm{x}_i=\bm{x}_j$ is sufficient for the degree of individualization reflected by the model.} An alternative (unsupervised) matching procedure that was proposed in the same paper is to match on covariates in terms of Mahalanobis distance.\footnote{ where the distance between $\bm{x}_i$ and $\bm{x}_j$ is defined as $d(\bm{x}_i,\bm{x}_j) = \sqrt{(\bm{x}_i-\bm{x}_j)' \bm{S}^{-1} (\bm{x}_i-\bm{x}_j)}$ with $\bm{S}$ the covariance matrix of the covariates in $\bm{X}$} For the remainder of this paper, we will use cben-$\hat{\delta}$ to refer to the original c-for-benefit using 1:1 matching on predicted treatment effect.